Skip to main contentSkip to docs navigation

 </html>

-3. Add the start script to package.json.
+3. Add the start and build scripts to package.json.

 {